Kurdification: Iraq

-On 21 August 2006, Shabak Democratic Party leader Hunain Qaddo, proposed the creation of a separate province within the borders of the Nineveh Plain, arguing that the move was to combat the Arabization and Kurdification of Iraqi minorities.
-The Iraqi government voted against the proposition.

 After 2011

 Some Assyrians in the Kurdistan Region of Iraq complained that construction plans are "aimed at affecting a demographic change that divides Assyrian blocs".
-Also some Yazidis, Shabaks and Turkmens have reported that they are facing a policy of cultural and security control against them.
+Some Yazidis, Shabaks and Turkmens have reported that they are facing a policy of cultural and security control against them.

-In 2016, David Romano, Professor of Middle East Politics, said that without the YPG and Peshmerga, the Assyrians of northern Syria and Iraq would likely all be dead, lying in some jihadist-dug mass grave.

-During the Iraqi Civil War, Iraqi army troops fled their posts around the Nineveh Plains while ISIL attacked.
-Later, KRG forces, with the support of coalition airstrikes, captured these areas from ISIL.
-Since then, there have been disputes between pro-government Assyrians and Kurds, as the former have either asked the Kurds to leave or promised them autonomy.

-In 2011, some Yazidi activists voiced their "concern over forced assimilation into Kurdish identity".
-Some have accused the Kurdish and Iraqi parties of diverting US $12 million of reconstruction funds allocated for Yazidi areas in Jebel Sinjar to a Kurdish village and marginalizing them politically.
 According to Sweden-based economist David Ghanim, the goal of some tactics of the KRG had been to push Shabak and Yazidi communities to identify as Kurds, which has been strongly denied by KRG authorities.
 He also claimed that the Kurdish authorities are working to impose Kurdish identity on the Yazidis and the Shabaks.

 The Kurdish regional government has also been accused of trying to Kurdify other regions such as the Nineveh Plains and Kirkuk by providing financial support for Kurds who want to settle in those areas.

 Kirkuk

 While Kurdish forces held the city of Kirkuk, Kurdish authorities attempted to Kurdify the city.
 Turkmen and Arab residents in Kirkuk experienced intimidation, harassment and were forced to leave their homes, in order to increase the Kurdish demographic in Kirkuk and bolster their claims to the city.
 Multiple Human Rights Watch reports detail the confiscation of Turkmen and Arab families' documents, preventing them from voting, buying property and travelling.
 Turkmen residents of Kirkuk were detained by Kurdish forces and compelled to leave the city.
 Kurdish authorities expelled hundreds of Arab families from the city, demolishing their homes in the process.

 United Nations reports since 2006 have documented that Kurdish authorities and Peshmerga militia forces were illegally policing Kirkuk and other disputed areas, and that these militia have abducted Turkmen and Arabs, subjecting them to torture.